ffuf/ffuf/README.md

 ## Features

 - Fast!
- - Allows fuzzing of HTTP header values, HTTP method, POST data, and different parts of URL, including GET parameter names and values
+- Allows fuzzing of HTTP header values, POST data, and different parts of URL, including GET parameter names and values
 - Silent mode (`-s`) for clean output that's easy to use in pipes to other processes.
 - Modularized architecture that allows integration with existing toolchains with reasonable effort
 - Easy-to-add filters and matchers (they are interoperable)

 ## Example cases